cudeso/infosec-belgium/Infosec Belgium - Charter.md

 ## Introduce yourself!

 After becoming a member you should introduce yourself.
-We have a bot for this.
+We ~~have~~ had a bot for this.
+Seccy is undergoing some maintenance, please be patient.

 Send a direct message to the *seccy* bot with your bio.

 ```
 @seccy bio add YourBio